navidpadid/Documents/README.md

 • write appropriate service to be sure ETCD will be always running
 - ETCD version ==> 3.3.9
 - server OS ==> CentOS7

-the related ansible code are in the **mycontrolansible** directory.
+The related ansible code are in the **mycontrolansible** directory.

 **LizardFS.pdf** ==> Setting up LizardFS and testing it